-Each family will receive a weekly folder, which will be given to each student every Thursday.
+Each family will receive a weekly folder, which will be sent home every Thursday.
 Students are to return these folders every Friday morning during homeroom.
 These folders contain important information and are a vital aspect of the educational teamwork and bond between school and home.
 If a student is unable to return the folder two weeks in a row, the family may be billed a replacement fee of \$10 in order to receive a new one.